born-2learn/simpleNeuralNetwork/README.md

 # Neural Network in Python
 ## (Created from scratch without using TensorFlow)

-BackPropagation Technique and Sigmoid normalization Function have been used.
+Back-Propagation Technique and Sigmoid normalization Function have been used.

 ## Training Set